embecosm/dcEmb/man/source/howto.rst

-There are several functions, for example Bayesian Model Reduction (BMR), or Parametric Empirical Bayes (PEB) which are called on dynamic causal models themselves.These functions have been made generic and should be able to be called over anyDCM-like class through the use of `templating <https://cplusplus .com/doc/oldtutorial/templates/>`_.
+There are several functions, for example Bayesian Model Reduction (BMR), or Parametric Empirical Bayes (PEB) which are called on dynamic causal models themselves.
+These functions have been made generic and should be able to be called over any DCM-like class through the use of `templating <https://cplusplus .com/doc/oldtutorial/templates/>`_.
 For example, to create a PEB class in the COVID example, we do: